NVIDIA/cccl/docs/cub/index.rst

    specifying a ``-I<path-to-CUB>`` include-path flag to reference the location of the CUB header library.

-We also have collection of simple CUB example programs.
+We also have a collection of simple CUB example programs.

 How is CUB different than Thrust and Modern GPU?